 (b) the user, at his own responsibility, has included his/her personal details within the contents of the said document.

 The user is solely responsible for the documents he/she digitally stamps through stampd’s service.
-As the document’s hashing is performed locally at the user’s computer, stampd does have any access to them and could not be held responsible for their contents.
+For the simple blockchain time stamping, as the document’s hashing is performed locally at the user’s computer, stampd does have any access to them and could not be held responsible for their contents.

 The user is also responsible to keep the documents in their original electronic file, as used for the derivation of the SHA256 hash transmitted to stampd.
 Any change to the original electronic files, however small, would lead to a different hash and therefore would render the digital stamping useless.